StephanErb/aurora/docs/features/services.md

 Services: Long running jobs
 ===========================

-Services are differentiated from non-service Jobs in that they always restart on completion, whether successful or unsuccessful.
+Services are differentiated from non-service jobs in that they always restart on completion, whether successful or unsuccessful.
 This is useful for long-running processes such as webservices that should always be running, unless stopped explicitly.